4 Best SmartThings Dashboard Control Panels in 2022

 The image below is the actual dashboard I use in my house today.

-The application is web based, so you’ll need WiFi in order to keep your dashboard up and running.
-That said, you can pull up this dashboard on a phone, tablet, or laptop.
-Basically any device you can access the web with can be used to access it.
+The application is web-based, so you’ll need WiFi to keep your dashboard running.
+You can pull up this dashboard on a phone, tablet, or laptop.
+Basically, any device you can access the web with can be used to access it.

-The dashboard has a responsive grid layout, so it will adjust to your phone, tablet, or laptop width.
+The dashboard has a responsive grid layout that will adjust to your phone, tablet, or laptop width.

 Personally, I chose to use an old iPad Mini and mounted it on my wall with the ActionTiles dashboard permanently displayed.
 I mounted it close to my front door so that I can use automations like “Goodbye!”, which turns off everything in my house at once, as I’m walking out the door.